robertmartin8/ReasonableDeviations/_notes/oop.md

 ```
 - The constructor has the same name as the class, and has no return type.
 - In general, we should minimise the work done by the constructor.
 - If no constructor is defined, Java generates a blank **default constructor** with no arguments.
-The fields all get set to the 'zero' value for the type, e.g 0 for int, "" for string.
+The fields all get set to the 'zero' value for the type, e.g. 0 for int, "" for string.

 The **prototype** of a function refers to the function name, arguments, and return types.
 Functions can be be **overloaded** to support different arguments (possibly with a different return type) – this also applies to the constructor.
 However, choosing between overloaded functions is static, i.e it happens at compile time.
 The JVM chooses the most specific method when resolving overloads.

 When state is more logically associated with a class than an object, we can make a **static field** (same as class variable in python).
 These are most suited to class-related constants.

 We can also have **static methods**, which do not require any instance-specific state.
-These can be called without instantiating the class, e.g `Math.sqrt()`.
+These can be called without instantiating the class, e.g. `Math.sqrt()`.
 Static methods tend to be easier to debug.

 ## 2. Designing classes